-Yet the figure who became an indelible symbol of the American military was actually Greek, and his name was Evangelos Klonis.
+Yet, the figure who became an indelible symbol of the American military was actually Greek, and his name was Evangelos Klonis.
 Furthermore, Klonis had been an illegal immigrant in the United States before he joined the army after war was declared.

 That was when Klonis made the fateful decision to sail to America in hopes of creating a better future.

-He was only sixteen years of age when he snuck onto a ship as a stowaway, with the help of the captain, who was also from Kefalonia.
+He was only sixteen years of age when he snuck onto a ship as a stowaway with the help of the captain, who was also from Kefalonia.
 Klonis stepped off the ship in Los Angeles and soon moved to Denver.
 Once there, he worked as a hot dog vendor for a living.

 This is where a young Greek girl met him and fell in love with him, and soon asked him to marry her.
-Klonis had grown up to be a handsome man was known as a sharp dresser.
+Klonis had grown up to be a handsome man and was known as a sharp dresser.

 At the time, he felt that he was too young for marriage, but he also wanted to keep helping out his family by sending part of his earnings back to Greece.

-After the Japanese attacked Pearl Harbor on December 7, 1941 and the U.S. officially entered the war, a decree offered American citizenship to immigrants — both legal and illegal — since they were so badly needed for the war effort.
+After the Japanese attacked Pearl Harbor on December 7, 1941 and the U.S. officially entered the war, a decree offered American citizenship to immigrants—both legal and illegal—since they were so badly needed for the war effort.